nobuyuki83/Applied_Computer_Graphics_2022S/task02/README.md

 ## Problem 2

-Write some code (about 5 ~ 7  lines) around `line #25` in `shaer.vert` to define the coordinate transformation of equidistant fisheye lens.
+Write some code (about 5 ~ 7  lines) around `line #25` in `shader.vert`
+to define the coordinate transformation of equidistant fisheye lens.
+Read the instruction in the `shader.vert` for more information.

 Save the screenshot image overwriting `task02/problem2.png`